CSharFox/FoxOrganizer/README.md

-﻿# 🦊 FoxTidy - Smart File Organizer for Windows
+﻿# 🦊 FoxOrganizer- Smart File Organizer for Windows

-FoxTidy is a simple yet powerful desktop tool built with C# and Windows Forms that helps you automatically organize files in any folder based on type, date, name, or custom categories.
+FoxOrganizer is a simple yet powerful desktop tool built with C# and Windows Forms that helps you automatically organize files in any folder based on type, date, name, or custom categories.

-No more messy Downloads or Desktop folders — FoxTidy brings order with a single click.
+No more messy Downloads or Desktop folders — FoxOrganizer brings order with a single click.

 ---